Digital Millennium Copyright Act Offers Copyright Owners Protection For Internet Content

 Although sending a DMCA takedown notice to an ISP is straightforward, there are some other considerations that apply when drafting the notice.
 It is important to keep in mind the inherently public internet age.
 A scathing takedown notice might seem like a good idea until it is posted on the internet for all to see.
 As a result, your image could be significantly tarnished.
 Many copyright owners have been ridiculed for their over-the-top and baseless takedown notices (take a look at chillingeffects.org to see some examples).

 Bottom line: taking public relations into consideration when drafting your takedown notice can go a long way to promoting your image while also protecting your legal rights.

 While a valid takedown notice requires that technical requirements are met, the DMCA can provide an economical and swift solution to stop the infringement of copyrighted material.

-Please contact Richard Zmijewski or any of our Ann Arbor intellectual property attorneys at (734) 668-4100 if you need additional information on the Digital Millennium Copyright Act or any other intellectual property or internet related matter.
+Please contact one of our intellectual property attorneys at if you need additional information on the Digital Millennium Copyright Act or any other intellectual property or internet related matter.